-The Allan Hancock College collection contains audiovisual materials (moving images and audio) from the mid to late 20th century.
-The collection contains musical performances, oral histories from various Santa Barbara County residents and Hancock College students and alumni, as well as historical films documenting aviation, Santa Maria infrastructure, and Allan Hancock’s extensive travels.
+The Allan Hancock College’s digital collection at California Revealed consists of moving image and audio recordings from mid to late 20th century.
+The collection includes oral histories from various Santa Barbara County residents and members of the Hancock College community, as well as historical films documenting aviation, Santa Maria infrastructure, and Allan Hancock’s extensive travels.

 The American Jewish University’s digital collection at California Revealed consists of audio recordings from the 1960s to the 1990s.
-The majority of the collection consists of oral histories and various lectures on Jewish history, philosophy, and culture.
+The majority of the collection consists of oral histories and lectures on Jewish history, philosophy, and culture.